daswick/Leaflet.Sidebar/README.md

 # Leaflet.Sidebar
-A sidebar for Leaflet with ease of use in mind.
+A sidebar for Leaflet with ease of use and customization in mind.

 ## Usage
 This control was designed using Leaflet v1.4.0, but works as far back as v0.7.2 (at least that's as far as I've tested).
 This has no other dependencies.
 The sidebar includes two required files, [sidebar.js](https://github.com/daswick/Leaflet.Sidebar/blob/master/src/sidebar.js) and [sidebar.css](https://github.com/daswick/Leaflet.Sidebar/blob/master/src/sidebar.css), as well as an optional file, [sidebar-fancy.css](https://github.com/daswick/Leaflet.Sidebar/blob/master/src/sidebar-fancy.css), with additional styles and transitions.